Azure plugin

 Repeat these steps to integrate multiple subscriptions and resources groups.

-Add the Azure plugin to SquaredUp
+Add the Azure data source to SquaredUp

 Enter the Directory (tenant) ID, Application (client) ID, and Client secret noted down earlier.